-It’s a nightmare for every taxpayer: an audit by the IRS.
+It’s a nightmare for every taxpayer: an audit by the Internal Revenue Service (IRS).
 Audits are frustrating, complicated and stressful.
 No one wants to deal with them.

 The good news, however, is that they are somewhat less common than many people realize.
 According to the most recent publicly available data, the IRS audits approximately 1.1 million tax returns each year.
 To put that number in perspective, that is less than one percent of all federal tax returns filed in the United States.

-As uncommon as they may be, most people still fear that an audit means they’re in trouble.
+As uncommon as they may be, most people still fear that a tax audit means they’re in trouble.
 Just because you are facing an audit, though, it does not necessarily mean you did anything wrong.